That coat. I knew it at first glance.

 The mayor of Yokohama and the U.S. ambassador to Japan were on hand for the event.
 But what caught my eye was the back of the Japanese gentleman who took the seat in front of me.
 He was wearing an indigo-blue cotton coat emblazoned with the words “The Yokohama Nursery Co.”
 Turns out he was the company’s executive vice president, Kazua Ariyoshi.

-I remembered seeing a photo of that coat—or one very much like it—in David Fairchild’s memoir The World Was My Garden.
+I remembered seeing a photo of that coat — or one very much like it — in David Fairchild’s memoir The World Was My Garden.

 Fairchild was a botanist at the U.S. Department of Agriculture who traveled the world seeking different kinds of edible and ornamental plants to import to the United States.
 During a plant-prospecting trip to Japan in 1902 he learned about the country’s flowering cherry trees and their beautiful blooms.
-Fairchild imported several varieties in 1906, a few years before they were planted in West Potomac Park, to test their growing qualities in a test garden he established at his country home just outside Washington, D.C.
+Fairchild imported several varieties in 1906, a few years before they were planted in West Potomac Park, to test their growing qualities in an experimental garden he established at his country home just outside Washington, D.C.

 Fairchild described visiting the Yokohama Nursery Co. and the friendship he developed with one of the owners, Uhei Suzuki.